williamhogman/blog/posts/Push-down-automations-in-rust.md

 compiler happy.

 And that's it.
-We can now use our code to solve a problem with a push down automation.
+We can now use our code to solve a problem with a push down automaton.
 The problem that I'd like to solve is determining wheter or not a string containing gparenthesises is balanced or not.
 For instance, the string `(hello (world))` is balanced while, `(hello (world)` is not.

-To solve this problem we need a push down automation where the inputs are left parens, right parens and other characters.
+To solve this problem we need a push down automaton where the inputs are left parens, right parens and other characters.
 The category *other* *characters* eists simply to allow us to ignore irrelevant characters.
 When we find a left parenthesises we push to the stack and